davidpattaguan/shadcn-tiptap/README.md

+_Disclaimer: This is a basic implementation and not maintained.
+If it helped you, consider giving it a star!_

 # Next.js with Tiptap Editor and Shadcn UI

 This is a basic setup for integrating Tiptap Editor with Next.js and Shadcn UI.